May 4th, 2009

 Ramos looked back at me and shrugged.
 “You can get out and stretch at Aviano.”

 Aviano Italy would be our first stop, followed by stops at Qatar and Baghdad before we switched to a smaller aircraft for the last leg.
 “Sure,” I sighed, settling in next to Fountain’s large frame for the middle seat for the first part of our journey.
 I adjusted my seatbelt before reaching down to loosen my boots.
 As I finished I looked up and noticed a young woman walk up to the fourth seat next to Ramos.
 She wore her blonde hair in a tightly coiled bun high on the back of her head, and as she stowed one of her duffel bags in the overhead compartment I noticed how her Navy fatigues hugged her slender frame.
-I quickly darted my eyes away from her as she finished stowing her luggage so as not to be caught leering, and as I did I noticed the golden bars on her collar.
+I quickly darted my eyes away from her as she finished stowing her luggage so as not to be caught leering, and as I did I noticed the gold bars on her collar.
 “Ma’am,” said Ramos, introducing himself to the young officer as she took her seat next to him.
 She nodded curtly and smiled before strapping herself into her seat.
-Ramos looked over at me and quickly flashed me a quick thumbs up before mouthing the words “it’s on”.
+Ramos looked over at me and quickly flashed me a quick thumbs-up before mouthing the words “it’s on”.

 ‘Should’ve gone with paper’, I thought to myself.
 I decided to make the best of the long flight and try to get some sleep.
 My head was starting to ache for some reason, and as we had several stops left, I decided to take an Ambien to help me doze off quickly.
 We’d been given several of the sleeping pills by our flight medic who recommended them for long flights and sleepless nights in the desert.
 I placed one of the tiny pills in my hand and knocked it back, not bothering to wash it down with anything to drink.

-I didn’t notice anything at first, but eventually I started to feel heavy.
+I didn’t notice anything at first, but eventually, I started to feel heavy.
 The last thing I remember before nodding off was looking over at the female officer.
 Ramos was chatting her ear off, pulling his usual moves, but I’d swear her dark eyes were fixed on me, staring at me as I fell asleep.

 “Come on man!”